Going for Broke (2003 film)

 Going for Broke is a 2003 Canadian-American made-for-television drama film directed by Graeme Campbell and starring Delta Burke, Elliot Page, Matthew Harbour, Francis X. McCarthy and Gerald McRaney.
 It is based on the true story of former Juvenile Diabetes Foundation charity director Gina Garcia, who from 1993 to 1997 fraudulently issued cheques from the charity to herself in order to funnel money into her bank account for her compulsive gambling addiction, after which she was arrested, resulting in legislation that required that casinos and other gaming establishments in the state of Nevada have a telephone number posted for gambling addiction services.

-The film was also notable for being one of Elliot Page's early American acting roles (as Page was originally from the Eastern Canadian province of Nova Scotia), before mainstream success in films such as Juno, Hard Candy and The Tracey Fragments.
+The film was also notable for being one of Canadian Page's early American acting roles, before mainstream success in films such as Juno, Hard Candy and The Tracey Fragments.

 Plot

-Laura Bancroft (Delta Burke), a charity director, and her husband Jim (Gerald McRaney), move to Reno, Nevada with their two children, Jennifer and Tom "Tommy" Bancroft (Elliot Page and Matthew Harbour).
-As a special treat, the family attends a restaurant that doubles as a casino, where Laura plays the slot machines with the encouragement of Jim and Bella (Joyce Gordon), an elderly compulsive gambler who claims that her own habits are all just social in nature.
-After winning five-hundred dollars, Laura becomes addicted to the restaurant's machines; meanwhile, she gets hired on as a director for a large medical charity and gets friendly local benefactor Brad Bradford (Francis X. McCarthy) to donate money.
+Laura Bancroft, a charity director, and her husband Jim move to Reno, Nevada, with their two children, Jennifer and Tommy.
+As a special treat, the family attends a restaurant that doubles as a casino, where Laura plays the slot machines with the encouragement of Jim and Bella, an elderly compulsive gambler who claims that her own habits are all just social in nature.
+After winning five hundred dollars, Laura becomes addicted to the restaurant's machines and soon begins spending much of her free time at the casino; meanwhile, she gets hired on as a director for a large medical charity and gets friendly local benefactor Brad Bradford to donate money and help recruit potential donors.

 Increasingly unable to find time for her family as she juggles her career and her gambling habits, Laura misses Jennifer's school mother-daughter tea party and pawns Tommy's bicycle.
 She also neglects Jim, getting into frequent arguments with him when he accuses her of having a gambling problem.
-Laura continues to neglect her children, forgetting to feed them or pay the bills, only returning once to drop off a package of oatmeal that she bought for them with the last of her money.
-Jennifer rebelliously adopts a goth lifestyle and moves in with an older boyfriend, returning only to look after Tommy.
+Laura continues to neglect her children, forgetting to feed them or pay the bills, only returning once to drop off a package of oatmeal that she bought for them with the last of her money (having blown most of her intended grocery money on the supermarket slot machines).
+Jennifer rebelliously adopts a goth lifestyle, takes up smoking and begins spending time with an older boyfriend, returning only to look after Tommy.